Fire discipline: Danger close

 The forward observer would reply: "R, F, DPICM in effect, 5 rounds out."

 The FDC will then send the mission out to the individual guns to fire.
 After the guns are loaded and oriented, the mission is fired.

 The FDC will then send "Shot, over", to which the forward observer replies "Shot, out".
 This indicates that the guns have fired.
 Corrections to the transmission are possible at any time up to this point.
 After shot is called, the rounds are on the way and any corrections or retractions are impossible.

 The FDC will then send a warning that the rounds are five seconds from impact, so that the forward observer may observe the impact of the rounds for adjustment: "Splash, over" the reply is "Splash, out".

 Sometimes, the initial target location might be off.
 This is why the mission is called "Adjust fire": the forward observer has the chance to adjust where the final impact will be when the full battery fires on the target.

-The first step for adjustment is to send the FO's direction to the target in mils and the correction in meters: "Direction 2500, add 100, left 150, over" Direction is rounded to the nearest 10 mils.
+The first step for adjustment is to send the FO's direction to the target in mils and the correction in metres: "Direction 2500, add 100, left 150, over" Direction is rounded to the nearest 10 mils.
 To increase the range, the FO sends ADD, to decrease the FO uses DROP.

 "Direction 2500, add 100, left 150, out."

 Assuming the FO's spotting round lands within the effective radius of the munitions, the FO would then send the command: "Fire for effect, over".

 The proper reply to this would be: "Fire for effect, out."
 After this, the FO would then receive another MTO, another "Shot" and "Splash" notification.

 Again, however, things might not go as planned; the rounds fired might not be sufficient to destroy the target.
 The FO would then send the proword "Repeat, over."

 The proword "repeat" is never used anywhere on a radio but when communicating that a forward observer wants the previous artillery battery to fire the mission again.
 "Repeat, out."

 Assuming allied forces have destroyed the target, the FO would then send an end of mission report such as: "M10, this is G35, End of mission: 2 BMPs destroyed, estimate 25 casualties, over."

 The battery would then reply: "G35 this is M10, End of mission, 2 BMPs destroyed, estimate 25 casualties, out."

 There are many different missions.
 The last-ditch mission is "immediate suppression" or final protective fire: Every gun in any concerned battery immediately fires whatever round and fuse is loaded, possibly from someone else's, or more than one callsign's mission.
 The FO may end up getting parachute flares, white phosphorus illumination, DPICM, and VT-HE rounds on the target in the same shot.